lalpercanbulutl/marvel-api-react/README.md

 src/
 components/
  Search/: Contains the main Search component.
   Characters/: Subcomponent for handling character search.
-Comics/: Subcomponent for handling comic search. other-components/: Additional components used in the project.
+  Comics/: Subcomponent for handling comic search.

 Available Scripts
 In the project directory, you can run the following scripts:

 npm run dev: Runs the development server.

+Task Details:

+Functional spec
+Home
+● List characters with name and image  ✓✓✓✓
+● List have to 30 limits and it has to be infinite scroll  ✓✓✓✓ Detail
+● Show characters details (name, image, description)  ✓✓✓✓ ● List comics where the character appears  ✓✓✓✓
+● Comics have to limit with 10 and ordered by publish date desc  ✓✓✓✓ Bonus
+● Unit Test XXXX
+● Snapshot test XXXX
+● Anything else!
+XXXX

+Notes: The description, image, and comics sections of some data are returning empty through the API.
+I have directly checked this from the API, and I believe the error is not on my end but originates from the API.